VetoProjects/VetoLC/README.md

 NOTE: Because Travis CI currently has problems with C++11, I updated the project files to not use C++11.
 If you do want that, you will have to add the flag `std=c++11` to your build.

+You can have a look at the .travis.yml to get a slight idea of how your build process could look like.

 Usage
 -----